 Vaccinations and documentation

 You might find it difficult to find out about what vaccinations/medication etc you need for South Africa because it’s such a large and varied country!
 If you visit the north of the country (e.g. Kruger National Park), you will need to take Malaria tablets.
 Whilst young children can take small doses of Malaria medication, I have personally avoided Malaria areas with baby Isla to date.
-It is also to avoid Malaria areas when pregnant.
+It is also important to avoid Malaria areas when pregnant.

 In terms of vaccinations, this will really depend on how old your little one is.
 It is recommended that you have the basic travel injections (Hep A, typhoid etc), although babies can’t have these until they reach a certain age.
 Breastfeeding can help with this as you will pass much of your natural immunity on to baby through your milk.
 Otherwise, just make sure that you are careful with what you eat and drink and wash hands regularly.
 Please not that I am not a medic and that it is best to discuss medication and vaccinations for your family with your healthcare provider.